“Move to the Caribbean,” they said.

 -Almost every boutique (including acacia.co) gets “exclusives” mid-season, they’re old or current cuts in the new prints and are super exciting.
 Koeep an eye on Instagram (#AcaciaSwimwear) for where they are!

 Acacia also has their own e-boutique now and they have exclusive cuts.
 Please be aware that they have a strict ALL SALES FINAL policy.
-To be honest, I don’t love an all sales final policy and there are other retailers who will accept returns/exchanges — hygienic liners are there for a reason.

 Let me know in the comments if I can help you with any size or style tips!